Blow-up dynamics for radial self-dual Chern-Simons-Schr\"odinger equation with prescribed asymptotic profile: Introduction

 \mbox{\textbf{Acknowledgements.} } Part of this work was done while K.~Kim was supported by the Huawei Young Talents Programme at IHES.
-K.~Kim was supported by the New Faculty Startup Fund from Seoul National University.
-S.~Kwon was partially supported by the National Research Foundation of Korea, NRF-2019R1A5A1028324 and NRF-2022R1A2C1091499.
-S.-J.~Oh was supported by the Samsung Science \& Technology Foundation under Project Number BA1702-02, a Sloan Research Fellowship and a NSF CAREER Grant DMS-1945615.
+K.~Kim was supported by the New Faculty Startup Fund from Seoul National University, the POSCO Science Fellowship of POSCO TJ Park Foundation, and the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) RS-2025-00523523.
+S.~Kwon was partially supported by the National Research Foundation of Korea, RS-2019-NR040050 and NRF-2022R1A2C1091499.
+S.-J. Oh was partially supported by the Samsung Science \& Technology Foundation under Project Number BA1702-02, a Sloan Research Fellowship, an NSF CAREER Grant under NSF-DMS-1945615, and an NSF Grant under NSF-DMS-2452760.